C0RE1312/gelbeseiten-scraper/README.md

+# Gelbeseiten-Scraper:
+A web scraping chrome extension designed to extract data from gelbeseiten.de.
+It helps in collecting business leads including fields like title, industry, street address, postal code, city, phone number, website, Google Maps URL, and gelbeSeiten URL.

-# gelbeseiten-scraper:
+# Requirements:
-Scraper for gelbeseiten.de
+- Google Chrome Browser
+- Developer mode enabled for Chrome extensions

 # Installation:
-1. Download the files and save it in a new folder
+1. Download or clone the repository and extract it into a new folder.
-2. Open Chrome and goto: chrome://extensions/
+2. Open Google Chrome and navigate to: chrome://extensions/.
-3. Activate developer mode (on the right)
+3. Enable "Developer mode" located at the top-right corner.
-4. Click on "Load unpacked" and select the new folder.
+4. Click on "Load unpacked" and navigate to the folder where you extracted the downloaded files.
-5. The extension should appear in the list :)
+5. The extension should now appear in the list of installed Chrome extensions.

 # Usage:
-1. Visit http://gelbeseiten.de and start a new search.
+1. Open your browser and visit gelbeseiten.de, then initiate a new search for businesses.
-2. Click on the extension and press start.
+2. Locate and click on the installed extension in your Chrome toolbar, then press the "Start" button.
-3. When you want to export the files click on stop/export button and select a destination.
+3. To stop the scraping process and export the collected data, click on the "Stop/Export" button and choose a destination for the output file.

-## Please reload the gelbeseiten page before a new scrape!
+**Important**: Reload the gelbeseiten.de webpage before starting a new scrape.

-# Output:
+# Output Formats:
-You can choose from json or csv output:
+You can choose to export the data in either JSON or CSV format.

+# JSON Output Sample:
 ```json
 [
   {